GambitDan/GambitDan/README.md

 </h1>

 <p align="center">
-  A Design Engineer transitioning into modern web development.
-I build beautiful, fast, and user-centric applications with a passion for clean code and great design.
+  A Survey and Alignment Engineer building a second career in modern web development.
+I apply my passion for precision and data to craft clean, fast, and user-centric applications.
 </p>

 <p align="center">